 Performance Evidence

-The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
+The candidate must show evidence of the ability to complete tasks outlined in the skills and knowledge of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-engaged in a structured process of critical analysis and professional reflection that includes:
+conducted at least 1 critical analysis and professional reflection that includes:

-evidence based analysis of own values, goals, current practice and their coherence
+analysing of own values, goals, current practice and their coherence

-research of current and emerging best practice, trends and skills requirements
+researching of current and emerging best practice, trends and skills requirements

-creation of a professional development plan that includes strategies to enhance effectiveness and coherence of practice

-creation of a professional development plan that includes strategies to enhance effectiveness and coherence of practicedeveloped strategies to address at least 3 different professional practice issues
+created of at least 1 professional development plan that includes strategies to address at least 3 different skills and knowledge gaps, and to enhance coherence of practice

+engaged with at least 3 different networks or professionals to access wellbeing support and development opportunities

+documented at least 3 adjustments to professional practice using self-reflection to improve work outcomes.

 Knowledge Evidence

-The candidate must be able to demonstrate essential knowledge required to effectively do the task outlined in elements and performance criteria of this unit, manage the task and manage contingencies in the context of the work role.
+The candidate must be able to demonstrate essential knowledge required to effectively do the task outlined in the skills of this unit, manage the task and manage contingencies in the context of the work role.
 This includes knowledge of:

 legal and ethical considerations for independent professional practice: